scout24ch/swissrets-api-definition/docs/API-GUIDELINES.md

 * Data validation is performed by XSD validation against the [SwissRETS schema](https://github.com/qualipool/swissrets/blob/master/schema/schema.xsd).
 It is up to the platform to decide, if XSD validation should happen synchronously or asynchronously.

 * Additional validation can happen on the platform.
-All validation errors should return an xpath expression pointing to the affected node in the XML document.

 ## Endpoints